illegal-instruction-co/ii-importer/README.md

 # minthreads-exporter

-*exporter is a tiny tool that I called "minthreads", coded for use later in a larger project.*
+*exporter is a tiny tool i coded for use later in a larger project that I called "minthreads".*

  **what does this exporter do?**